Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 19 April 2026 21.53.58 UTC
+- WIB: Minggu, 19 April 2026 22.50.05 UTC
-- WITA: Minggu, 19 April 2026 22.53.58 UTC
+- WITA: Minggu, 19 April 2026 23.50.05 UTC
-- WIT: Minggu, 19 April 2026 23.53.58 UTC
+- WIT: Senin, 20 April 2026 00.50.05 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: friendship
+Kategori: inspirational